SciML/Surrogates.jl/docs/src/randomforest.md

 ### Building a surrogate

-With our sampled points, we can build the Random forests surrogate using the `RandomForestSurrogate` function.
+With our sampled points, we can build the XGBoost surrogate using the `RandomForestSurrogate` function.

 `randomforest_surrogate` behaves like an ordinary function, which we can simply plot.
 Additionally, you can specify the number of trees created using the parameter num_round